BlueWinds/WarTechIIC/README.md

 ### Deciding attacker and location
 WIIC first decides who will be the attacker and where they'll attack by iterating through all star systems on the map.

-1) If the star system already has a flareup or flashpoint present, it's ignored.
+1) If the star system already has a flareup, flashpoint or extended contract present, it's ignored.
 Similarly if it has one of the `cantBeAttackedTags`.
 2) If it's controlled by a faction in `cantBeAttacked` or `ignoreFactions`, it's also skipped.
 3) Each faction that controls a neighboring system and isn't in `ignoreFactions` might attack, if they're either the owner's enemy or `limitTargetsToFactionEnemies` is `false`.
 The weight for that attacker on this star system is the following items multiplied together:
     1) The number of bordering systems the attacker controls (within one jump)